oelin/flare/README.md

 # Flare: Progressive streaming of large datasets

 Flare is a simple protocol for streaming large datasets over HTTPS.
 It revolves around splitting a dataset into small chunks and storing the chunk URLs within a playlist file.
-The playlist can then be used read any part of the dataset without loading the whole file into memory 🥳👌.
+The playlist can then be used to read any part of the dataset without loading the whole file into memory 🥳👌.

 ## Introduction